dynamic-queries/LinearPDEs/README.md

 ### Solutions

 This system is known to be stiff.
-To demonstrate this we juxtapose solutions from a 5th order adaptive-explicit vs a second order implicit integrator.
+To demonstrate this we juxtapose solutions from a 5th order adaptive-explicit vs a 2nd order implicit integrator.

 Explicit method           |  Implicit method | Static contour map |
 :-------------------------:|:-------------------------:|:-------------------------|